apdavison/fairgraph/doc/index.rst

 For those users who have the necessary permissions to store and edit metadata in the Knowledge Graph, **fairgraph** objects can be created or edited in Python, and then saved back to the Knowledge Graph, e.g.::

-   from fairgraph.core import Person, Organization from fairgraph.commons import Address
+   from fairgraph.core import Person, Organization, use_namespace
+   from fairgraph.commons import Address

+   use_namespace("neuralactivity")

    mgm = Organization("Metro-Goldwyn-Mayer")
    mgm.save(client)